copperdogma/TwoSkulls/README.md

         - do we maybe need a better sync?
 Like readyfile(file) then playFile(file). readyFile() has primary ensure it can read the file and Secondary doesn't ack until the same.
 Then they're both ready for playFile().
   ** NEXT:
-    ** finish refactoring of proper architecture (see paper scrap)
-      - refactor skull_audio_animator.. it's a mess
+      ** name skit txt files for remaining skits
-      ** audio sync code for playing the same file on both (with prep/ack/deny/etc) ** future: ultrasonic distance needs to be done from multiple averages shots because the sensors results are noisy ** BUGS
+      ** make ultrasonic trigger + random skit selection (with weighted probabilities) ** audio sync code for playing the same file on both (with prep/ack/deny/etc)?
+    ** future: ultrasonic distance needs to be done from multiple averages shots because the sensors results are noisy ** BUGS
-      ** skit timing not quite right; it clips by 500ms or so at skit line boundaries
-        - not sure if this is audioPlayer or skullAudioAnimator.
-Try more rapid debug lines in SAA ** There's a flutter in audioPlayer where m_isCurrentlySpeaking and m_isAudioPlaying switch back and forth rapidly at the end of a file.
-I can't figure out why but it doesn't seem to affect anything, so I'm going to leave it for now.
+      ** - SOMETIMES clips the starting 100-200ms off Secondary audio for some reason

 20231022: Created.